-Los Angeles based hair color specialist, Michael Joseph at MJ Hair Designs presents, advanced personal hygiene standards at the salon.
-Coming soon!
+Los Angeles based hair color specialist, Michael Joseph at MJ Hair Designs presents the new standard of salon sanitation advanced.
+Make your appointment soon!

 A lot of my clients ask “what’s the best way to style my curly hair?”